 In September 2015, a New York woman filed a Bard IVC filter lawsuit after imaging tests revealed that the filter had punctured her inferior vena cava.
 Struts (or legs) of the device were protruding toward her lumbar spine, but doctors have advised her that surgery to remove the device would be too risky.

-Here are several other Bard IVC filters are the subject of at least one IVC filter lawsuit:
+Here are several other Bard IVC filters that have been the subject of at least one IVC filter lawsuit:

 - Eclipse IVC Filter